Paete: Ukit (carving)

+Not only in wood, but Paeteños found a way to showcase the craftsmanship in different materials and medium.
+Ice sculptures and fruit and vegetable carvings done by Paeteños abound on buffet tables of cruise ships and world-class hotels and restaurants.
+Today the town thrives mainly on the sale and export of woodcarvings and taka, tourism, poultry industry, farming and fishing.

+Taka (papier maché)

+Taka, papier maché made using carved wooden sculpture used as a mold, then a layers of paper and paste was used to make the wooden mold into an art piece was also originated from Paete.
+It is also believed that the modern yo-yo, which originated in the Philippines, was invented in Paete.

 Geography

 Paete is located at the north-eastern part of Laguna.
 From Manila, Paete can be reached passing through Rizal Province via Manila East Road or via South Luzon Expressway.
 It is 15 km from Santa Cruz, 102 km from Manila, and 63 km from Lucena.

 Barangays

 Paete is politically subdivided into 9 barangays, as indicated in the matrix below.
 Each barangay consists of puroks and some have sitios.